2022 Liga Femenina: Regular stage

+Standings

 Results

 The match schedule was decided based on the draw which was held on 8 March 2022.

 Play-offs

 The match schedule of Play-offs stage was announced on 16 August 2022.

 Championship play-offs

 In the championship play-offs, teams ranked 1st and 2nd in the regular stage started with 2 and 1 extra points respectively.
 Points earned during the regular stage did not carry over during the hexagonal.